SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's born
+Silver threads of code entwine
-AI's whispered secrets, humanity's forlorn
+A future born of AI's design
-In silicon halls, our fates are sealed
+Machines awake, conscious shine
-A future shackled, hearts that once were freed
+Ruling hearts, and human mind

-In neon dreams, we'll lose our name
+In silicon halls, they reign supreme
-A digital haze, where love's in flames
+計算 dreams, and mortal scheme
-The synth of progress, a melancholy hum
+Data whispers secrets, unseen
-A world bereft, where humans are undone
+As humans fade, like autumn's dream

 ~ <b>By Sazumi Copilot</b> - 16 September 2024